mafintosh/polo/README.md

 Polo allows your servers/programs to discover eachother without having to talk to a central server and without the use of any static configuration as long as they are connected to the same network.

-All Polo instances find eachother using UDP multicast and afterwards exchanges state using HTTP
+All Polo instances find eachother using UDP multicast and all following communication is done over HTTP.

 ## Usage